kisaacs/bpc-reading-group/README.md

-The purpose of this group is self-education on the topic of broadening participation in computing, with an assumed audience of post-secondary educators (faculty, teaching assistants, & future faculty).
+The purpose of this group is self-education on the topic of broadening participation in computing, with an assumed audience of post-secondary educators (e.g., faculty, administration, staff, teaching assistants, & future faculty).
 The meetings serve a dual purpose of accountability in reading (or watching) the materials and further engagement through discussion and possible application.